zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

     - *Arches and Coffee* meeting
 - scheduled:
     - DB work on i18n (test for French with the Arches training instance)
+    - 240 new `ckb` sentences
     - duplicating the HP card (i.e. or any ring-fencing-like solutions)

+### week 3

+- working on the EAMENA training instance
+    - AWS -> enlarge the volume
+    - i18n
+- in touch with:
+    - Reuben (citation-generator): need for feedback
+    - Will (SSO, i18n)
+    - David Myers (citation-generator), with Bijan
+    - Alexei Peters (i18n)
+- working on the JCAA paper
+- need to solve the 'hackathon' issue (missing some £1,600)
+- meetings attended:
+    - ACD (ACD GitHub repo)
+    - *Arches and Coffee*
+- meeting scheduled:
+    - Jeremy for the APAAME archive

 ---
 TODO: